Douglas A-1 Skyraider: Losses

-On 5 August 1964, the first A-1E Skyraider was shot down during Operation Pierce Arrow.
+On 5 August 1964, the first A-1H Skyraider was shot down during Operation Pierce Arrow.
 The pilot, Lt. (jg) Richard Sather, was the first Navy pilot killed in the war.
-On the night of 29 August 1964, the second A-1E Skyraider was shot down and the pilot killed near Bien Hoa Air Base; it was flown by Capt.
+On the night of 29 August 1964, an A-1E Skyraider was shot down and the pilot killed near Bien Hoa Air Base; it was flown by Capt.
 Richard D. Goss from the 1st Air Commando Squadron, 34th Tactical Group.
 The third A-1 was shot down on 31 March 1965 piloted by Lt. (jg) Gerald W. McKinley from the USS Hancock on a bombing run over North Vietnam.
 He was reported missing, presumed dead.

-While on his first mission, Navy pilot Lt. (jg) Dieter Dengler took damage to his A-1H over Vietnam on 1 February 1966, and crash-landed in Laos.
+While on his first mission, Navy pilot Lt. (jg) Dieter Dengler took damage to his A-1J over Vietnam on 1 February 1966, and crash-landed in Laos.
 Col. Oscar Mauterer ejected from his A-1 after taking heavy enemy fire while providing cover for a damaged friendly aircraft on February 15, 1966.
 Radio reports confirmed Mauterer had a good chute, but was captured by enemy forces.
 Mauterer is still POW/MIA status.

 The next A-1 was shot down on 29 April 1966, and Pilot Capt.
 Grant N. Tabor, was lost on 19 April 1967; both were from the 602 Air Commando Squadron.
-A Skyraider from Navy Squadron VA-25 on a ferry flight from Naval Air Station Cubi Point (Philippines) to USS Coral Sea was lost to two Chinese MiG-17s on 14 February 1968: Lieutenant (j.g.)
-Joseph P. Dunn, USN flew too close to the Chinese island of Hainan and was intercepted.
+A Skyraider from Navy Squadron VA-25 on a ferry flight from Naval Air Station Cubi Point (Philippines) to USS Coral Sea was lost to two Chinese MiG-17s on 14 February 1968: Lieutenant (jg) Joseph P. Dunn, USN flew too close to the Chinese island of Hainan and was intercepted.
 Lieutenant Dunn's A-1H Skyraider 134499 (Canasta 404) was the last Navy A-1 lost in the war.
 He was observed to survive the ejection and deploy his raft, but was never found.
 Initially listed as missing in action, he is now listed as killed in action and posthumously promoted to the rank of Commander.
-Shortly thereafter, A-1 Skyraider naval squadrons transitioned to the A-6 Intruder, A-7 Corsair II or Douglas A-4 Skyhawk.
+In October 1965, to highlight the dropping of the six millionth pound of ordnance, Commander Clarence J. Stoddard of VA-25, flying an A-1H, dropped a special, one-time-only object in addition to his other munitions – a toilet.
+During the Vietnam War, the US Navy lost 65 Skyraiders, 48 of these in combat.